About So Artsy

 How So Artsy began

 So Artsy came to life as a side hustle to pursue my passion for art.
-I created art in the evenings – after my work day was done and my two kiddos were in bed.
+I created art and taught art classes in the evenings – after my work day was done and my two kiddos were in bed.
+All that changed when covid hit in 2020.

 During this time I was already going through some pretty significant life changes (for the better).
 I worked tirelessly on self-love, healing, and defining my purpose.
 When COVID hit, I was already in a state of transformation.